andrum993/repo/README.md

 # repo
-Issue tracking for the archive.raspberrypi.org repo
+Issue tracking for Raspberry Pi OS packages, which are available from archive.raspberrypi.com.